 - Increase safety in cases of overdose

 Buprenorphine is an opioid partial agonist.
-This means that, like opioids, it produces effects such as euphoria or respiratory depression.
-With buprenorphine, however, these effects are weaker than those of full drugs such as heroin and methadone.
+This means that, like opioids, it produces effects such as euphoria or respiratory depression at low to moderate doses.
+With buprenorphine, however, these effects are weaker than full opioid agonists such as heroin and methadone.

 Buprenorphine’s opioid effects increase with each dose until at moderate doses they level off, even with further dose increases.
 This “ceiling effect” lowers the risk of misuse, dependency, and side effects.
 Also, because of buprenorphine’s long-acting agent, many patients may not have to take it every day.

 Buprenorphine’s side effects are similar to those of opioids and can include:

 - Muscle aches and cramps

 - Inability to sleep